Click to see the

 by William B. Trescott

-As billboard lawyers charged extravagant fees to compensate victims of crashes that would never have occurred if modern trucks were legal, President Obama nominated a lawyer to head the head the Federal Motor Carrier Safety Administration in violation of the Motor Carrier Safety Improvement Act.
-This required him to appoint “an individual with professional experience in motor carrier safety.”
+As billboard lawyers charged extravagant fees to compensate victims of crashes that would never have occurred if modern trucks were legal, President Trump nominated a lawyer to head the head the Federal Motor Carrier Safety Administration even though the Motor Carrier Safety Improvement Act requires him to appoint “an individual with professional experience in motor carrier safety.”

-T. F. Scott Darling III had never driven a truck for a living, much less met the minimum standard for employment in the motor carrier safety profession—an above average safety record driving 18 wheelers.
+Twice convicted of drunk driving, Raymond Martinez had never driven a truck for a living, much less met the minimum standard for employment in the motor carrier safety profession—an above average safety record driving 18 wheelers.
 Nor did he publish articles, videos, or patent applications demonstrating expertise designing trucks or testing safety devices as any reasonable person would expect of an individual with professional experience in motor carrier safety.
+Instead of driving trucks safely, he was an assistant to First Lady Nancy Reagan.

 Judges are supposed to be assigned to cases randomly so that a corrupt judge cannot impose a predetermined outcome by suppressing evidence.
 Because the chances of each of the DC Circuit's 14 judges sitting on a particular three judge panel were one in five, the odds of President Bush’s former Assistant being randomly assigned to three consecutive panels in every truck safety case and a second judge being assigned to two panels and both judges having been former assistants of politicians are less than one percent.